percona/k8spsmdb-docs/docs/update_manually.md

 Percona Server for MongoDB can be upgraded manually using one of the following *upgrade strategies*:

-* *Rolling Update*, initiated manually and [controlled by Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies),
+* *Rolling Update*, initiated manually and [controlled by Kubernetes :material-arrow-top-right:](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies),
-* *On Delete*, [done by Kubernetes on per-Pod basis](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) when Pods are manually deleted.
+* *On Delete*, [done by Kubernetes on per-Pod basis :material-arrow-top-right:](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) when Pods are manually deleted.

 !!! warning